 - It is mandatory for an authorized company to file a return of its income with the Mauritius Revenue Authority;

 - Authorized companies must conduct business and have their place of effective management outside of Mauritius;

 - Best uses for a Mauritius authorized company: Authorized companies can be used to conduct international trade or as holding vehicles, when access to DTAAs is not a requirement.

 Doing business in Mauritius with Local and Foreign Entities

 The Mauritius limited liability company (proprietary company)

 - Kindly note that foreign ownership is furthermore restricted in the tourism industry: foreigners willing to invest in Mauritius cannot own more than 49% of hotels with less than 100 rooms.
-They also need to make an initial investment of at least US$300,000 to open a restaurant.
+They also need to make an initial investment of at least US$300,000 to open a restaurant;

 The Mauritius branch

-Mauritius corporate law allows foreign companies to open branch offices, provided they have 1 resident representative and a registered office in the country.
-The scope of operations for this entity will be defined by the parent company.
-Branch offices in Mauritius are subject to standard corporate tax rate of 15%.
-They must also file annual financial statements.
+- Mauritius corporate law allows foreign companies to open branch offices, provided they have 1 resident representative and a registered office in the country.
+The scope of operations for this entity will be defined by the parent company and are subject to licensing requirements similar to those of a local Mauritius entity;